Separate names with a comma.

 I'm contemplating a solo trip east along the French/QAA about 10 days after Finke.

 At this stage my sand riding is average at best but I'll do a few more shorter loaded trips in the sand to see if i'm ready.

 I've done a couple already but with only half the load I would need for the Simpson.

 Watching Nerb and co. make it look very easy.

-Most people talk it up to be much harder than it is, especially if they have a Youtube channel to promote, lol... take your time and plod along and you'll have no issues...
+A lot of people seem to talk it up to be much harder than it is,... take your time and plod along and you'll have no issues...

 My skills are well and truly in the "noob" category and I had no issues at all, dive in, take care, you'll be fine....